 Some of us have a personality preference for one or the other.
 I find myself making generalisations about national cultural differences, such as flying independent-travelling New Zealanders ..and ironically acknowledge that our national treasure and icon, the kiwi, evolved into a flightless bird - as a result of having no enemies it decided it had no need to fly so lost its ability to do so.
 More broadly, perhaps we can also draw on the difference between the eastern philosophies that we are already ‘here’; what we need is within us, and the western perspective, where we are driven to look externally; to go out in order to get ‘here’ fully.

 In integrating the two, we balance stillness with movement, being with doing, activity with meditation, solitude with company, introversion with extroversion...

 As David Richo said “In short, we need to get up and go, but we also need to sit and stay”.

-Noticing our preferences, focus and patterns helps us make those choices more consciously as opposed to automatically from a place of habit or fear.
-Often it is about getting out of our comfort zone and doing the opposite of what we would prefer to do.
+Noticing our situation, preferences, focus and patterns helps us make those choices more consciously as opposed to automatically from a place of habit or fear.
+We ask ourselves what serves us best.
+Sometimes it is about doing the opposite of what we would prefer to do.